Indigenous Wisdom and Permaculture Skills Convergence

 Read more about SolutionCraft here.

-Relax, have a cup of tea, and enjoy the company of other builders and visionaries in the tea yurt, open every evening.
+Enjoy the company of other builders and visionaries in the tea yurt and join discussions on a variety of facilitated circle discussions.
+Open every evening.

-We will be moved to the musical tunes of local and indigenous performers.
+We will be moved to the musical tunes of local and indigenous performers including Calina Lawrence, Tom and Emanuel Blackbear.

 Bryan is the founder of OLCERI and host of the convergence.
-For more on his work, please see http://www.olceri.org/about-us
+Bryan is an aerospace mechanic, welder, and veteran who is well-versed in ecological design and Lakota ways.
+For more on his work, please see http://www.olceri.org/

 Peter McCoy is the co-founder of Radical Mycology, a grassroots organization and movement that teaches the means to easily work with mushrooms and other fungi for personal, societal, and ecological resilience.
 For the last ten years, Radical Mycology has provided free resources and held internationally attended conferences to share the science of mycology and the art of mushroom cultivation in a manner that is open-source, practical, and relevant for the modern world.
 Peter lives in Portland, Oregon and he regularly teaches mycology-related courses around the world.